-Whether you suffer from a sprain strain injury, back injury, neck injury or other bodily injury the Kansas Workers Compensation system can become very complicated.
+Whether you suffer from a sprain/strain injury, back injury, neck injury or other bodily injury the Kansas Workers Comp system can become very complicated.
 You already have suffered a trauma, don’t let the system create more stress and worry.
-We can help you work through the system.
-You should know that in addition to paying the medical bills of the authorized medical provider the system has weekly checks that will help you.
+You should know that in addition to paying the medical bills of the authorized medical provider, you should get weekly checks while off work and money for permanent disability.
 Here are a few definitions that might help you as an injured person trying to make sense of the system.
 This is not a complete explanation of how the benefits might apply to your case.

-Temporary Total Disability Workers Compensation
+Temporary Total Disability Kansas Workers Compensation

-Temporary Partial Disability Workers Compensation
+Temporary Partial Disability Kansas Workers Compensation

-Permanent Partial Disability Workers Compensation
+Permanent Partial Disability Kansas Workers Compensation

-You may be entitled to compensation for what is called permanent partial workers compensation disability payments.
+You may be entitled to Kansas Workers Comp for what is called permanent partial workers compensation disability payments.
 This is when you have a disability but it is partial in nature but permanent.
 There are several different types of compensation that might apply to your case.
 Compensation is different for what is called scheduled injuries as opposed to general body disability.
 Scheduled injuries are injuries to particular parts of your body and are listed in a chart referred to as a schedule.
-If your injury is not on the list of schedule injuries your disability would be considered general body.
+If your injury is not on the list of scheduled injuries your disability would be considered general body.
 There is also a difference between what is called functional as opposed to work disability.
 Functional disability measures how the injury has resulted in disability to your body.
-Work disability measures how this injury has limited your work ability, not all cases get a work disability however.
+Work disability measures how this injury has limited your work ability.
+Not all cases get a work disability, however.
 Permanent partial disability compensation is based on the greater of the following: the percentage of functional impairment (functional disability); or, if the employee had to take a 10% or more cut in pay, they may be entitled to a work disability which is the employee’s reduced ability to perform work tasks and earn wages comparable to what they were earning before the injury.
 A post-injury wage loss of more than 10% may qualify the employee for what is called a Work Disability which is calculated based upon an average of the percent wage loss and the loss of the ability to perform work tasks.
 Often experts are used to calculate the work task loss.
 Another type of payment is called Permanent Total disability.
-When you hire us as your workers compensation attorney we will gather the necessary information, file the paperwork and conduct the court hearings so that you will get your benefits.
+When you hire us as your workers comp lawyer we will gather the necessary information, file the paperwork and conduct the court hearings so that you will get your benefits.
 Call us now at 785-273-4330.

 Compensation Where Death Results from the Injury

-Weekly benefits are equal to 2/3′s of the employee’s average gross weekly wage before death subject to certain limits in the statute.
-There is a minimum death benefit and a maximum benefits.
+Kansas Workers Comp weekly benefits are equal to 2/3s of the employee’s average gross weekly wage before death subject to certain limits in the statute.
+There is a minimum death benefit and a maximum benefit.
 The minimum is 50 percent of the state’s average weekly wage in effect on the date of accident.
 Total compensation benefits may not exceed $300,000, unless benefits are being paid to a dependent child under the age of 18.
 Funeral expenses up to $5,000 and all medical and hospital expenses related to the fatal injury are also paid.
-Where required, the employer shall pay the costs of a court-appointed conservator not to exceed $1000.
+Where required, the employer shall pay the costs of a court-appointed conservator not to exceed $1,000.
 An initial payment of $40,000 must be made to the surviving legal spouse or wholly dependent children or divided among them, 50 percent to the surviving legal spouse and 50 percent to the dependent children.
 This initial payment is supposed to be paid immediately.
 If an employee is survived by a spouse but no dependent children, the spouse receives the entire weekly benefit.
 If an employee is survived by a spouse and children, the weekly benefit is paid half to the spouse and half to the children.
 If an employee is survived only by children, the weekly benefit is divided equally among the children.
 Dependent children receive benefits until age 18, or until age 23 if they are full-time students or mentally or physically disabled, unless the $250,000 cap is reached.
 If survivors’ benefits are paid to the spouse and/or children, they may not be paid to any other beneficiaries.
 In the case of unmarried employees leaving no dependent children, any other dependents who were wholly or partially dependent upon the employee may receive compensation.
 Dependents other than spouse or children may collect weekly benefits subject to the maximum of $18,500, until they die, remarry or receive more than 50 percent of their support from another source.